mpt-network/mptcomparison/README.md

 2. Copy the data with individual frequencies as a .csv-file into the main folder (cf. `Kuhlmann_dl7.csv`)
 3. Open the file `1_main_script.R` and adjust the input options in the section "MPT model definition & Data"
 4. Set the working directory to the main folder (using either `setwd()` or in Rstudio->Sessions->Set Working Directory)
+5. Install all packages that are listed on top of the main script
+    * Note: The latest developer version of TreeBUGS is required.
+See instructions in the main script or https://github.com/denis-arnold/TreeBUGS
 4. Run the full script
     * Note: For testing purposes, MCMC and bootstrap options can be changed under "Settings""
 5. The script will save an `.RData` file with results and a few summary plots in the subfolder `/results`